 What to expect

-Some groups are just a few people who meet regularly in a member's front room.
-Others are much larger and may have their own rooms or a drop in centre.
+Some groups are just a few people who meet regularly.
+Others are much larger.

-Activities at these groups vary a lot, but might include:
+Activities at support groups vary a lot, but might include:

 - regular meetings where people talk about having cancer